-4.12 Contractors
+4.13 Contractors

 All contractors used by the school shall ensure compliance with relevant health and safety legislation, guidance and good practice.
-All contractors must report to the school office where they will be asked to sign in on the visitors Inventry electronic signing in system and wear an identification badge.
+All contractors must report to the school office where they will be asked to sign the visitors book and wear an identification badge.
 Contractors will be issued with guidance on emergency procedures, relevant risks, and local management arrangements.

-The Headteacher/SLT/MLT are responsible for monitoring areas where the contractor's work may directly affect staff and pupils and checking whether expected controls are in place and working effectively.
+The Headteacher is responsible for monitoring areas where the contractor's work may directly affect staff and pupils and checking whether expected controls are in place and working effectively.